Which Type of Auto Insurance Covers you if at Fault in an Accident?

 In Michigan, property protection insurance coverage is no-fault (meaning it pays even if you are at fault for damage).
 In your state, that might vary.

 Property protection insurance does not cover you in the event of an car-on-car accident, regardless of fault.
+If you want to extend your liability insurance further, you can do so with an umbrella insurance policy.

 Bodily Injury Liability: